ReDeiPirati/intro-to-pytorch/beginner/0.FH-Intro-to-DL/FH-Intro-to-DL.md

 2. [AI Experiments](https://experiments.withgoogle.com/ai) by Google is a collection of simple machine learning experiments ranging in areas from Computer Vision to Music Composition.
 ![AI_fields](https://github.com/sominwadhwa/sominwadhwa.github.io/blob/master/assets/intro_to_pytorch_series/ai_exp.png?raw=true)

-*Quick Trivia*: We won't dive into the full history of AI, but it's good to know that the name AI was created by John McCarthy dedicated his life to the subject.
-To read more about the history of Deep Learning in general, you can check out the article, [Coding the History of Deep Learning](https://blog.floydhub.com/coding-the-history-of-deep-learning/) by Emil Walner.
+*Quick Trivia: We won't dive into the full history of AI, but it's good to know that the name AI was created by John McCarthy dedicated his life to the subject.
+To read more about the history of Deep Learning in general, you can check out the article, [Coding the History of Deep Learning](https://blog.floydhub.com/coding-the-history-of-deep-learning/) by Emil Walner.*

 ## Machine Learning